 Data ingestion using Amazon Kinesis Data Firehose

-With Amazon Kinesis Firehose, you can easily convert raw streaming data from your data sources into the formats required by your Elasticsearch index and load it to Amazon Elasticsearch Service, without having to build your own data processing pipelines.
+With Amazon Kinesis Firehose, you can easily convert raw streaming data from your data sources into the formats required by your Elasticsearch or OpenSearch index and load it to Amazon OpenSearch Service, without having to build your own data processing pipelines.

 To use this feature, simply select an AWS Lambda function from the Amazon Kinesis Firehose delivery stream configuration tab in the AWS Management Console.
-Amazon Kinesis Firehose will automatically apply the AWS Lambda function to every input data record and load the transformed data to your Amazon Elasticsearch index.
+Amazon Kinesis Firehose will automatically apply the AWS Lambda function to every input data record and load the transformed data to your Amazon OpenSearch Service index.